greshake/i3status-rust/README.md

 Finally, reload i3: `i3 reload`.

-## Signalling
+## Behavior

+Each block has a `State` that defines its colors: one of "Idle", "Info", "Good", "Warning", "Critical" or "Error".
+The state is determined by the logic in each block, for example, the Music block state is "Info" when there is an active player.

+When the state is "Error", a short error will be displayed in the block.
+The full message can be toggled by clicking on the block (overrides any click actions defined in the config).
+The block will be restarted after `error_interval` has elapsed.

 i3bar has a "power savings" feature that pauses the bar via SIGSTOP when it is hidden or obscured by a fullscreen container.
 If this causes [issues](https://github.com/i3/i3/issues/4110) with your bar, try running i3status-rs with the `--never-stop` argument, which changes the signal sent by i3 from SIGSTOP to SIGCONT.

-i3status-rs can be signalled to force an update of all blocks by sending it the SIGUSR1 signal.

-i3status-rs can also be restarted in place (useful for testing changes to the config file) by sending it the SIGUSR2 signal.
+In addition to the per-block `signal` config option, i3status-rs can be signalled to force an update of all blocks by sending it the SIGUSR1 signal.
+It can also be restarted in place (useful for testing changes to the config file) by sending it the SIGUSR2 signal.

 ## Debugging